Norskiii/speech-to-text-translation/README.md

-# Audio-to-text translation
+# Speech-to-text translation
-Audio-to-text translation implimented as a part of a Deep Speaking Avatar Bsc project.
+Speech-to-text translation implimented as a part of a Deep Speaking Avatar Bsc project.

 ## DeepSpeech

-Translation from audio to text is done using a open-source Speech-To-Text engine [DeepSpeech](https://github.com/mozilla/DeepSpeech).
+Translation from speech to text is done using a open-source Speech-To-Text engine [DeepSpeech](https://github.com/mozilla/DeepSpeech).
 DeepSpeech has a pre-trained model for English language, which can be downloaded using the following commands:
 ```
 wget https://github.com/mozilla/DeepSpeech/releases/download/v0.9.3/deepspeech-0.9.3-models.pbmm
 wget https://github.com/mozilla/DeepSpeech/releases/download/v0.9.3/deepspeech-0.9.3-models.scorer